no0p/no0p.github.io/_posts/2012-01-24-burr-puzzle-benchmark.markdown

 <img src='/images/36350647-burr_puzzle.jpg'>
 <img src='/images/36350656-burr_parts.jpg'>

-I've written an octave script which will create a matrix representation of a 3 dimensional cuboid space and try all permutations until a solution is found. &nbsp;The operations are all matrix addition and equivalency checks. &nbsp;It is a deterministic brute force script.
-The script is available at&nbsp;<a href="https://github.com/bdigital/burr">https://github.com/bdigital/burr</a> and the naive benchmark can run with:&nbsp;time octave solve.
+To accomplish this I threw together a sloppy octave script which creates a matrix representation of a 3 dimensional cuboid space and brute forces all permutations with collission detection until a solution is found. &nbsp;The operations are all matrix addition and equivalency checks. &nbsp;The script is available at&nbsp;<a href="https://github.com/bdigital/burr">https://github.com/bdigital/burr</a> and the naive benchmark can run with:&nbsp;`time octave solve`.

 While the problem is embarassingly parallel, I'll be using a single core for this naive benchmark and we'll extrapolate to compare the two server offerings. &nbsp;This may be one of many dangerous asssumptions.